-It was presented as an installation in 2021 in Brussels during a temporary group show by art academy RHoK.
+It was presented as an installation in 2021 in Brussels during a temporary group show by art academy RHoK during the pandemic.

-During the groupshow Carte de Visite ArtopenKunst (Brussels) in May 2021 (postponed due to Covid) he showed his biggest work ever.
+During the groupshow Carte de Visite ArtopenKunst (Brussels) in May 2021 (postponed due to Covid) Sander showed his biggest work ever.

 A 20 meter long screen printed tablecloth hanging down several floors unto the floor of the Vanderborght Building in the center of Brussels.

-On the 2nd floor two other works, Sailor Sailor and Grieve were shown.
+On the 2nd floor two other works, creenprinted on paper photography background, Sailor Sailor and Grieve were shown.

 the flood 2014